mhalushka/miRge/README.md

 Libraries of six species including human, mouse, rat, zebrafish, nematode and fruitfly can be downloaded from: https://jh.box.com/s/wfe2wyhpmutxtu74np6pr1ulas0bgzbi.
 In each species, there are three folders: index.Libs (libraries Part 1), fasta.Libs (libraries Part 2) and annotation.Libs (libraries Part 3).<br />
-Scripts miRge_bowtie_build.py and miRge_pckls_build.py can be downloaded from: ???link in jh.box, wherein miRge_bowtie_build.py is used to build bowtie index files and miRge_pckls_build.py is used to transform ***_genome_repeats.GTF and ***_genome.fa in oder to accelerate the speed of reading larg files into memory.
+Scripts miRge_bowtie_build.py and miRge_pckls_build.py can be downloaded from https://github.com/mhalushka/miRge2.0_build, wherein miRge_bowtie_build.py is used to build bowtie index files and miRge_pckls_build.py is used to transform ***_genome_repeats.GTF and ***_genome.fa in oder to accelerate the speed of reading larg files into memory.

 ### Install miRge2.0

 miRge2.0 is implemented as a Python program running on a Linux/Unix platform that requires pre-installation of Bowtie (v1.1.1; http://bowtie-bio.sourceforge.net/index.shtml), SAMtools (v1.5; http://samtools.sourceforge.net/) and RNAfold (v2.3.5; http://www.tbi.univie.ac.at/RNA). <br />
 It was built with Python (v2.7.*) programming language and Python-relate libraries, including cutadapt(v1.11), biopython(v1.68), numpy(v1.11.3), scipy(v0.17.0), matplotlib(v2.1.1), pandas(v0.21.0), sklearn(v0.18.1), reportlab(v3.3.0) and forgi(v0.20). <br />
-The source code is hosted at: https://github.com/mhalushka/miRge-2.0.
-Users can install miRge2.0 directly from the source code by running "python setup.py install". miRge2.0 is available in Bioconda as well, so the quick installation is to run:<br />
+The source code is hosted at: https://github.com/mhalushka/miRge-2.0. miRge2.0 is available in Bioconda as well, so the quick installation is to run:<br />
 1) conda install mirge<br />
 2) pip install forgi==0.20 (Since currently forgi is not available in conda)<br />

+If you do not use bioconda, miRge2.0 can also be installed from the source code by running "python setup.py install".

+### Troubleshooting installation<br />
+miRge2.0 was tested on the specific version of required softwares and python packages.
+Please make sure the version is correct.<br />
+1) If Bowtie, SAMtools or RNAfold have been already installed in the system, Running "which bowtie", "which samtools" or "which RNAfold" to find their installation paths.
+If the versions are incorrect, please install them with right version.
+2) Running "pip freeze" to check th version of current python packages.
+If some python packages can't work, please mannually install them by running 'pip install package==*.**'.<br />

 How to use it
 -------------